liuzey/EECS738_Project3/README.md

 # EECS738 Project3 Says One Neuron To Another
 EECS738 Machine Learning course project3.
-Two deep neural networks have been implemented:
+Two deep neural networks have been implemented: a Multilayer Perceptron (MLP) with multiple linear layers and a typical Convolutional Neural Network (CNN).
+Two image datasets are selected: **MNIST** handwriting characters and **GTSRB** traffic sign recognition.
+The only third-party packages used in all implementations are **numpy**, **pandas**, **python-mnist** and **PIL**.

+## Function Checklist
+These functions are implemented in this project in a detailed manner:
+* Fully-connected layers.
+* Convolutional layers.
+* BatchNormalization2d/1d.
+* Dropout.
+* Maxpooling.
+* Activation functions: Sigmoid and ReLU.
+* Data loading and prepossessing (normalization).
+* Backpropagation using BGD.
+* Cross-entropy loss.

 ## Dataset
 * [Shakespeare Plays.](https://www.kaggle.com/kingburrito666/shakespeare-plays) This dataset contains all Shakespeare's plays.
 The raw text file is used.